I3lackmist/DD2TwitchIntegration/README.md

 The following layers are opt-in features - this is the very base of the application.

-# II - Team composition through the application
+# Layer II - Team composition through the application

 This layer requires that in layer I, the second approach for lobby creation was used, or that in the development cycle the application will be modified into using the second approach, or both.